adv3.hfile | source file |

 [locationList];

 Template for multi-location objects.
-To put a MultiLoc object in several
+To put a MultiLoc object in several initial locations, simply use a template giving the list of locations.

 [firstEvents] [eventList];